percyfal/snakemake-rules/sphinx/source/docs/examples.rst

 2. set a **working directory**
 3. **include** rules for bwa

-In this minimal example, we make use of the internal snakemakelib variable ``SNAKEMAKELIB_PATH`` to locate the rules, but could as well have included the rules by supplying the full path.
+In this minimal example, we make use of the internal snakemake variable ``SNAKEMAKE_RULES_PATH`` to locate the rules, but could as well have included the rules by supplying the full path.

 Now, to see which rules are included, you can type: